-Moreover, in Problem 12.2 from \cite{Ding} it was posed a question whether every MDS code over $F$ with parameters $[q+2,3,q]$ is an extended cyclic code.
+Moreover, in Problem 12.2 in \cite{Ding} it was posed as a question whether every MDS code over $F$ with parameters $[q+2,3,q]$ is an extended cyclic code.
 We see that the answer to this question is negative, since there are hyperovals not equivalent to the regular hyperovals.